BotBlocker-Minecraft/BotBlocker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once installed, BotBlocker works in the background without any intervention.
+Once installed and enabled, BotBlocker works in the background without any intervention.
 If needed, you can adjust the bot protection parameters in the generated `config.yml` file.

+### Commands
+  /BotBlocker enable - Enables the BotBlocker plugin /BotBlocker disable - Disables the BotBlocker plugin /BotBlocker setTimeLimit [seconds] - Sets the time limit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>